-- and restructuring as needed. - 3.
+- 1. Faculty course load will be governed by the ASUN Standard Operating Procedure 2012: Faculty Course Load Determination Procedure. - 2.
 The work week for full-time instructors shall be scheduled on a five-consecutive-day-a-week basis unless administration approves an alternate schedule.
+The work week for full-time faculty should follow the respective appointment period expectation: 12-month, 10.5-month, 9 month, and program area expectation.